 DigiPen Academy teacher-to-student ratio ranges from 1:6 to 1:15 depending on the program.
 Our motivated teachers and staff are passionate about the gaming industry; the majority are DigiPen undergraduates whose education focuses on meeting the needs of the electronic entertainment industry.

 When can I drop off/pick up my student?

 Students may be dropped off no earlier than 30 minutes before the start of their course.
-Students must be picked up within 10 minutes after the end of the After-Workshop Activities period, which is an hour and a half after the workshop ends.
+Students must be picked up within 10 minutes after the end of the After-Care Activities period, which is an hour and a half after the workshop ends.